New York brokerage executives indicted for defrauding investors

 The U.S. Securities and Exchange Commission also Wednesday filed parallel civil charges against the pair.

 An attorney for DePalo could not be immediately reached.
-An attorney representing Gladtke in the criminal case declined to comment.
+Contact information for Gladtke or his attorney could not be immediately obtained by Reuters.

 Prosecutors said that between July 2010 and December 2014, DePalo helped manage investors’ funds as the president of Pangaea Trading Partners LLC.